development and implementation of molecular modelling techniques for the advancement of natural materials in environmental applications

 Organic molecules in the hydrated pore of kaolinite clay mineral

-EOR has become commonplace in order to maximise oil field production.
-Our work elucidates the mechanisms behind this process with series of clay – oil simulations.
+Enhanced oil recovery has become commonplace in order to maximise oil field production.
+Through our work we aim to elucidate the mechanisms behind this process and to understand the interactions within the shales.

 Panel 2